PuruVJ/puruvjdev4/src/blog/js-class-private-vs-ts-private.md

 }
 ```

-As you can see, its not as compact as JS version, but it works well.
+As you can see, it's not as compact as JS version, but it works well.
 But what are the differences between the two?
-How do TypeScript's private property work?
+How do TypeScript's private properties work?

 # TypeScript lies